 group as fixed by the group definition of the corresponding Group ID.
 At this point, a STA is also able to

-identify which streams correspond to its own signals and which streams correspond to interference.
-For an MU-MIMO transmission, VHT-LTFs are used to measure not only the channel for the designated signals but also to suppress the interference at a beamformee.
+identify which space-time streams correspond to its own data and which space-time streams correspond to interference.
+For an MU-MIMO transmission, VHT-LTFs are used to measure not only the channel for a beamformee’s designated space-time streams but also to suppress the interference at the beamformee.
 While receiving an MU-MIMO transmission, it is recommended that the receiver use the channel knowledge to all spatial streams (including those which are interference) to do receive processing, in order to avoid interference on the eigenmodes that were not part of the beam-forming done at the AP.